bramratz/BINF6410-assignment-2/README.md

 A FastQC menu will prompt you to perform the test, see the report, skip this step entirely.
 If you choose to generate a FastQC report - it will be viewable as an HTML file.

-If you would like to find out more about how FastQC works and what the plot shows then visit the [project website] (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-This [link](https://github.com/s-andrews/FastQC) is to the FastQC github page.
+If you would like to find out more about how FastQC works and what the plot shows then visit the [project website](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+Or visit the [FastQC](https://github.com/s-andrews/FastQC) FastQC github page.

 ### 3. Demultiplexing